Missouri DWI Lawyers

 FIRST OFFENSE DWI (Driving While Intoxicated)

-Conviction of a first DWI is a Class B misdemeanor.- JAIL: Up to a maximum of six (6) months imprisonment.
+Conviction of a first DWI under Missouri Law (RSMo 577.010) is a Class B misdemeanor.- JAIL: Up to a maximum of six (6) months imprisonment.

 - FINE: Up to $500.00.
 Court costs may also be between $10.00 and $100.00.

-- SUSPENSION OF DRIVING PRIVILEGES: A criminal conviction of a first time DUI results in a 30-day suspension of driving privileges followed by a 60-day restriction to driving only to and from work, in the course of employment, or to alcohol treatment.
+- SUSPENSION OF DRIVING PRIVILEGES: A first time DWI conviction results in a 30-day suspension of driving privileges followed by a 60-day restriction to driving only to and from work, in the course of employment, or to alcohol treatment.
 There are no hardships or exemptions available.
 This suspension goes on the person's driving record.
 The court may also require that a person be restricted to driving a motor vehicle which has an ignition interlock device while on probation.
 The device costs $50.00-100.00 to install and $50.00-$75.00 per month to maintain.
-A conviction will result in 8 points being assessed against the driver's license.
+A first conviction of DWI, DUI, or BAC will result in 8 points being assessed against the driver's license.

 SECOND OFFENSE DWI